 Allowable use of the school name or insignia:

-- Student groups that have received explicit approval from the Office of the Dean of Students may use the Harvard University or Harvard Summer School name and insignia in notices of meetings and written materials.
+- Student groups that have received explicit approval from the Office of Student Affairs may use the Harvard University or Harvard Summer School name and insignia in notices of meetings and written materials.

-- Any regular publication sponsored by a group that uses “Harvard” in its title needs permission from the dean of students.
+- Any regular publication sponsored by a group that uses “Harvard” in its title needs permission from the Office of Student Affairs.

-- Explicit permission of the dean of students is needed before a group can give permission to a third party to use the “Harvard” name or to imply connection with the Summer School or the University.
+- Explicit permission of the Office of Student Affairs is needed before a group can give permission to a third party to use the “Harvard” name or to imply connection with the Summer School or the University.

 - In all instances, the proper version of the logo and shield must be obtained from the Office of Strategic Growth Initiatives.